JessicaNathany/the-office.api/README.md

 ## Current features :clipboard: <br/>
 - `GET /characters` - retrieves a list of all characters in The Office.
 - `GET /characters/{id}` - retrieves a specific character by ID.
+- `POST /character` - add a character in The Office.
+- `DELETE /character` - remove a character in The Office.
 - `GET /episodes` - retrieves a list of all episodes in The Office.
 - `GET /episodes/{id}` - retrieves a specific episode by ID.
+- `POST /episode` - add an episode in The Office.
+- `DELETE /episode` - remove an episode in The Office.
-- `GET /quotes/characters/{id}` - retrieves a list of all better frases for specific character in The Office
+- `GET /seasons` - retrieves a list of all seasons in The Office.
+- `GET /seasons/{id}` - retrieves a specific season by ID.
+- `POST /seasons` - add a season in The Office.
+- `DELETE /seasons` - remove a season in The Office.<br/><br/>

 ## Next  features :dart: <br/>
 - `GET /gifs` - retrieves a list of all gifs in The Office.